Singapore is looking to increase its investments in Israel, and serve as a bridge to the wider Asian market.

 “We notice there’s a gap down there.
-Israeli companies don’t come to Asia that often.
-We realized that this is an opportunity for us,” said Alex Lim, the global head of Infocomm Investments (IIPL), a new $200 million Singaporean government- backed fund to invest in start-ups and growth-stage companies around the world.
+Israeli companies don’t come to Asian that often.
+We realized that this is an opportunity for us,” said Alex Lim, Global Head of Infocomm Investments (IIPL), a new $200 million Singaporean Government backed fund to invest in start-ups & growth stage companies around the world.

 Lim, who was part of a business delegation in Israel last week, said Israel’s expertise in a variety of fields such as big data, smart cities and cyber security were an attractive draw for the city-state, which shares several commonalities with Israel.

-Both are hi-tech nations with small populations, meaning they have to turn to broader markets.
-For Israel, the US may seem a natural choice, Lim said, but Asia has a lot to offer.
+Both are high-tech nations with small populations, meaning they have to turn to broader markets.
+For Israel, he said, the US may seem a natural choice, but Asia has a lot to offer.